 The recipe for our signature Samsui Ginger Chicken was handed down from the Samsui Woman, who was among the pioneers who built modern Singapore.
-In the 1920s to 1940s, she immigrated to Singapore from southern China in search of employment.
-With her trademark red-cloth headgear, she toiled in the construction sites, working with her bare hands.
-Every day, she looked forward to her daily ritual of a simple meal with her sisters from her hometown.
+In the 1920s and 1940s, she immigrated to Singapore from southern China in search of employment.
+With her trademark red-clothed headgear, she toiled in the construction sites, working with her bare hands.
+Every day, she looked forward to her daily ritual of a simple meal with her sisters from her home town.
 During Chinese New Year, they gathered to enjoy their favourite dish – Samsui Ginger Chicken.

 An icon of Chinatown known for her strength of character and resilience, the Samsui Woman leaves behind a heritage of unspoken simplicity and humility.
 At Soup Restaurant, we believe in simplicity and we strive for extraordinary results out of the ordinary.